keikai/doc/dev-ref/Reference_to_another_Workbook.md

 title: 'Reference to another Workbook'
 ---

-Available in ZK Spreadsheet EE only
+Available in Keikai Spreadsheet EE only

 Spreadsheet supports external reference: a cell in one spreadsheet can reference to a cell of another spreadsheet.
 This feature is useful when